How to Fix 404 Page Not Found Error

 3. Move up one directory level at a time in the URL until you find something.
 For example, if www.w.com/a/b/c.htm gave you the 404 Not Found error, move up to www.w.com/a/b/.
 If you get nothing here, move up to www.w.com/a/.
 This should lead you toward what you’re looking for or at least confirm that it’s no longer available.

 4. If you move all the way up to the website’s main page, try to run a search for the information you’re looking for.
-If a search function isn’t available, try finding your information by using links from this page to dig deeper into the site.
+Most webpages nowadays have a search icon on the home page.
+If a search function isn’t available, try finding your information by using links from this home page to dig deeper into the site.

 5. Test the page at www.downforeveryoneorjustme.com.
 Just enter the webpage in this online tool and it will tell you just that – if the site is down for everyone, or if the problem is on your end somewhere.
 If the page is up for everyone except for you then the problem is at your end.
 Try rebooting your cable modem or router and see if you can then get to the site.
 If you are getting a 404 message on every website you try to visit after you have rebooted your router then it’s possible you have a virus or a trojan.
 Check out our article on how to confirm if have a virus.